 Described as a go-to problem solver, Keri helps clients navigate complex freedom of information and privacy issues

 She represents public bodies and private organizations in responses to access requests, as well as complaints, audits, investigations and inquiries before the federal and provincial privacy commissioners’ offices.
-She is also the Chair of the B.C.
+She is also the Past Chair of the B.C.
 Freedom of Information and Privacy Section (B.C.
 Branch).

 Keri regularly advises employers on accommodation, workplace harassment, terminations and drafts employment agreements and effective workplace policies.
 As a litigator, Keri has appeared before the Ontario Superior Court of Justice, B.C.
 Supreme Court and Court of Appeal.
 Keri also has experience in the unionized workplace, interpreting collective agreements, representing employers in arbitrations and other matters arising under the Labour Relations Code.